Shrutibansal22/jokes/README.md

 # jokes
-it is gun time site where one can read as many as jokes one wants.
+it is fun time site where one can read as many as jokes one wants.